numirias/semshi/README.md

 # Semshi

-Semshi provides semantic syntax highlighting and refactoring tools for Python in Neovim.
+Semshi provides semantic syntax highlighting for Python in Neovim.

-WIP
+(Work in Progress)